 Why you need to keep your Vata dosha balanced

 With the uncertainties brought about by the pandemic and the post lockdown lifestyle, do you find yourself struggling with fear, loneliness, or anxiousness?
 Do you notice a change in your sleep schedule?
 Be it waking up around 1:30-2:00 a.m. to experiencing extreme insomnia.
+I cannot emphasize enough why it’s important to keep your Vata Dosha balanced.

 How Vata imbalance might show up